tdecker91/Card3D/.github/CONTRIBUTING.md

 - Ensure all code passes linting and formatting checks.
 - Make sure the pipeline passes on GitHub Actions.
 - Add clear documentation and comments to new features.

-## Pull Requests

-- Open a pull request with a clear description of your changes.
-- Make sure your branch is up to date with `main`.
-- Address any CI or code review feedback.